bookofproofs/bookofproofs.github.io/_sources/history/19th-century/loria.md

 **Gino Loria** was an Italian mathematician and historian of mathematics who worked on projective geometry, special curves, algebraic geometry and elliptic functions.

 ### Mathematical Profile (Excerpt):
-* Gino had an older brother, Achille Loria, who was born in Mantua in March 1857.
-* Gino, like his elder brother, was educated at the lyceum in Padua, entering in 1875 and graduating in 1879.
 * Loria was appointed as a Privatdocent at the University of Turin in July 1886.
 * Although Loria continued to undertake research into geometry throughout his life, his main research activity was in the history of mathematics.
 * A full professor of higher geometry at the University of Genoa beginning in 1891, Loria wrote the history of mathematics as a mathematician writing for other mathematicians.